matthewgream/weather/README.md

                   mosquitto (localhost) --> node express app (as mqtt subscriber)

     Inkplate2 Arduino -->
-        wake up every N minutes
+        wake up from deep sleep every N=5 minutes connect to WLAN
-        connect to WLAN as defined
+        request JSON variables, served by node express app render variables into epaper display
-        request JSON updated variables from node express app render variables into epaper display
+        deep sleep

-        go back to deep sleep
+In this case, the local device is a Raspberry Pi Zero (32 bit) running DietPI, with an Ethernet HAT.

-In this case, local device is a Raspberry Pi Zero (32 bit) running DietPI, with an Ethernet HAT.
 Zero and GW1100 are both mounted outside in an IP67 case and powered by PoE.

 ## display